fooltowise/NeroNotes/Nero's Notes/Serial Acquirers.md

 For example, Assa Abloy produces many lock products with shared features, which are adapted to local market requirements.
 Over five years, the company has reduced its supplier count by 28%, from roughly 9,000 to 7,000.
 In contrast, much of Addtech’s business can be described as value-added distribution, with either limited production taking place internally or no real potential for common sourcing.
 Thus, its subsidiaries operate in a more decentralized manner than at Assa.

 The key to success at each is that the customer relationship remains anchored at a low level within the organization.
 Preserving entrepreneurial independence in choosing, developing, and marketing products is a crucial differentiator in both cases.
-Eric Mendelson, Co-President of Heico, the world’s largest independent supplier of FAA-approved aerospace parts, has underscored the importance of this type of setup:
+Eric Mendelson, Co-President of [[Heico]], the world’s largest independent supplier of FAA-approved aerospace parts, has underscored the importance of this type of setup:

 I think our greatest competitive advantage is the way that we’re structured.
 Instead of having one single enterprise where all the decisions end up on one desk, my desk, the decisions are made within Flight Support by roughly 25 really talented people who frankly know more about their spaces than I will ever know.
 We are really grateful to have them, their dedication.
 They treat those businesses like they own 100% of them.
 They get very emotional about their businesses, and they each have got incredible growth opportunities going forward in many, many different segments. \[1\]